2024 3420

 Reporting Allegations of Discrimination and/or Harassment

-Any person may report discrimination and/or harassment regardless of whether they are the alleged victim or not.
-Reports may be made in person, by using the contact information for the CRCO, or by any other means that results in the CRCO receiving the person’s oral or written report.
-This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the CRCO.
+Reports may be made to a CRCO in person, by using the contact information for the a CRCO, or by any other means that results in a CRCO receiving the person’s verbal or written report.
+This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for a CRCO.

 In addition to complying with this policy, District employees must comply with any other applicable District policy, regulation, procedure, collective bargaining agreement, or other document such as the District’s Code of Conduct.
 Applicable documents include, but are not limited to, the District’s policies, regulations, and procedures related to Title IX, sexual harassment in the workplace, and the Dignity for All Students Act (DASA).